what does a rain gauge measure

 – **Tipping Bucket Rain Gauges:**

-These gauges use a pivoting bucket mechanism that tips over after accumulating a specific amount of water, providing precise rainfall measurements.
+These gauges have a bucket that tips over when it collects a certain amount of water.
+This provides precise measurements of rainfall.

 – **Weighing Precipitation Gauges:**